Subham-here/KNIME-Workflows/RFM_Segmentation/README.md

 # RFM (Recency, Frequency and Monetary Value) Segmentation
 ## Project Overview

 The objective of this project was to do a segmentation of the customers based on transactional data which was for a Online Retail Store.
-Here I have done RFMM Segmentation of the customers on the basis of which we can create loyalty programs for our customers which can be helpful in efficiently utlising our marketing expense.
+Here I have done RFM Segmentation of the customers on the basis of which we can create loyalty programs for our customers which can be helpful in efficiently utlising our marketing expense.

 ![image](https://github.com/Subham-here/KNIME-Workflows/assets/170924246/838a181e-ceb2-4270-ab0a-12f60626625f)